DavidSouther/software_craftsmanship/02_functions_arrays_strings/functions/python.md

 Take some time to practice with functions.
 Take your HiLo program, wiht the additional features you added, and try breaking it up into functions similar to how we have here!

+## Exercises

+Revisit the [exercises in chapter 1](../../01_basic_types_and_control_flow/types/python.md).
+Instead of writing them out by hand, write a function (or functions) for each one, and use them to calculate the answers to the following problems:

+(TODO add a bunch more example values for the exercises from ch 1 types)

+When you're feeling more comfortable writing and calling functions, head [back to the main chapter](../README.md#libraries)